|

 26 February 2008 |

-old NEWS page used to let you know when a new group had been uploaded to
+old NEWS page used to let you know when a new group had been uploaded to Rootsweb Worldconnect.
+I create

-Rootsweb Worldconnect.
-I create these groups in Family Tree Maker (FTM),
+these groups in Family Tree Maker (FTM), convert them to GEDCOM and upload

-long and the short is, that with all the new information available on the internet,
+long and the short is, that with all the new information available on the

-with the numbers of Pallisers and Pallisters.
-There were too many FTM
+control with the numbers of Pallisers and

-databases, so I had the not-so-bright idea of merging all the Yorkshire
+Pallisters.
+There were too many FTM databases, so I had the not-so-bright

-databases into one, and merging all the Durham databases into another.
+Durham databases into another.
 This

 was a catastrophe!
 I

-have all the births (with baptisms), deaths (with burials and wills), and
+have all the births (with baptisms), deaths (with burials and wills), and marriages

-I’ve had to start again.
-I’ve more or less sorted out the Yorkshire families
+Durham.
+Basically, I’ve had to start again.
+I’ve more or

-but there is a way to go on the Durham families.
-At
+less sorted out the Yorkshire families but there is a way to go on the

 the same time, I decided it would be a jolly good idea to scan all the family